Alaskan Knights

-Alaskan Knights, also known as Animal Rhythm is some reissues, is an animated cartoon by Columbia Pictures, part of the Krazy Kat series.
+Alaskan Knights, also known as Animal Rhythm in some reissues, is an animated cartoon by Columbia Pictures, part of the Krazy Kat series.

 Plot

 Traveling through the frosty landscape, Krazy rides on a sled pulled by a pack of huskies.
 At the end of his journey, he enters a saloon where he spends the rest of the film.
 The saloon is filled with dancing guests but Krazy stands by the counter.

 Moments later, a beautiful female rat in a skirt and pumps shows up on the balcony before walking downstairs.
 She then approaches and selects Krazy to be her dance partner.
 They begin to strut their stuff.

 After Krazy and the rat sat by a table where they each drank a mug of ale, and play a tune of "Oh!
 Susanna", the cat decides to have fun on his own.
 He then picks up a bow and comes to a table occupied by a sleeping hefty patron.
 Getting carried away, Krazy pulls one of the hefty patron's mustaches and rubs the bow on them as if they were violin strings.
 In no time, that patron wakes up annoyed and gives Krazy an intimidating gaze.
 But before an attack could be delivered, Krazy takes his mustache and pricks his would-be-attacker who then explodes.
 In this, a group of smaller and harmless versions of the patron appeared and started dancing merrily.
 Krazy and the rat went on to join the celebration.